SamanaPranesh/Screening-Test---Iris-/README.md

 | Neural Network         | 0.0578            | 0.2403                   | 0.1599              | 0.9091    |

-   *Note: If the prediction type is classification, relevant classification metrics will be displayed.*
+   *Note: If the prediction type is classification, relevant classification metrics will be displayed such as accuracy, precision, F1-score and Confusion matrix.*

 ## Note on Hyperparameter Tuning